mooreben34/EEC201_Speaker_Recognition/README.md

 - Generating codebooks for the training data set through the LBG algorithm
 - Matching codebooks of the test data set to the training data set in order to test correct speaker identification.

-Note: The final version of this report will go into much more detail about each of these listed processes, including:
+**Note: The final version of this report will go into much more detail about each of these listed processes, including:**
 - Block diagram of the entire speaker recognition system
 - Background on why MFCCs are an excellent choice for audio classification, and how they effectively seperate useful voice features from the glottal pulse
-- Explanations for all design choices (FFT Size, # Mel Bands, # MFCC coefficients)
+- Explanations for all parametric design choices (FFT Size, # Mel Bands, # MFCC coefficients, clustering offset)
 - Complete breakdown of all MATLAB functions
 - Thourough testing results, including accuracy measurements